adamgriffiths77/weewx_direwolf/README.md

 - direwolf software TNC configured to automatically start via a cronjob refering the dw-start.sh script
 - cheap USB audio card with custom cable to my radio (Wouxun KG-UV6D)
 - direwolf uses a Wouxon 2m Amateur handheld radio as the RF interfaace, using a usb audio dongle and a relay connected to GPIO to trigger the PTT.
+- Diamond X30N 2m/70cm antenna mounted at the ridge line of my house.

 # Weatherstation Operation
 1. weewx is configured to obtain data for the WS-1080 weather station using the RTLSDR option.
 This is a lot cleaner and more reliable that using the indoor weather stations, which has an un-reliable USB implementation that usually hangs a couple of times a week.